YichengDWu/Sophon.jl/docs/src/tutorials/SchrödingerEquation.md

 ## Customize Sampling

 Bascially any sampling method is supportted.
+For example we can sample data according to the predicted solution.

 ```@example Schrödinger
 using StatsBase